dimitridecious/streamLine/README.md

 **DSA Final Project**

 streamLine is an algorithm based path finder that showcases the differences in processing time and distance calculation between two major algorithms, Dijkstras and GBFS (Greedy Best-First Search).
+Source and destination coordinates can be placed anywhere in the world, as long as there aren't too many nodes
+(processing times may vary).

 ## *StreetSmart* Team Members
 - Dimitri Decious